U.S. mortgage applications fell last week: MBA

 NEW YORK (Reuters) - Applications for U.S. home mortgages fell last week as both purchase and refinancing applications slipped, an industry group said on Wednesday.

-The MBA’s seasonally adjusted index of refinancing applications fell 3.7 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 2.6 percent.
+The MBA’s seasonally adjusted index of refinancing applications fell 1.3 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, dipped 0.9 percent.

-Fixed 30-year mortgage rates averaged 4.49 percent in the week, up 2 basis points from 4.47 percent the week before.
+Fixed 30-year mortgage rates averaged 4.50 percent in the week, down 2 basis points from 4.52 percent the week before.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.